FNA-XNA/docs/docs/4:-FNA-and-Windows-API.md

 The best thing you can do to make your file reading portable is to use `TitleContainer.OpenStream` instead of `File.OpenRead`, as this deals with both directory separators as well as special path requirements for platforms with unique filesystems (but this does NOT deal with case sensitivity!).
 Other helpful features in C# are `Path.DirectorySeparatorChar` and `Path.Combine()`, found in `System.IO`.

 ### Environment.SpecialFolder
 For the most part, these simply don't work correctly on Linux or macOS.
+Worse, PC storage is usually not applicable on consoles - more on this later.

-If you use StorageDevice for all your file I/O, don't worry - we take care of this for you.
+If you use StorageDevice for all your file I/O, don't worry - we take care of this for you:

 * For Linux/*BSD, save directories are meant to go in the location specified by the XDG specification.
 	* Config files should go in $XDG_CONFIG_HOME, or `~/.config/YourApp/`.